Basics

 PositionPrimary jobKey skills

-GoalkeeperOrganize the defense and stop shots.Leg strength, reaction time, communication, reading shooters.
+GoalkeeperOrganize the defense, protect the cage, and stop shots.Leg strength, reaction time, communication, hand eye coordination, and reading shooters.

-WingsFinish quick chances and stretch the defense near the posts.Fast hands, angle awareness, quick releases.
+WingsFinish quick chances, create angles, and stretch the defense near the posts.Fast hands, angle awareness, quick releases, timing, and awareness around the cage.

 How to find your best fit